 After a water damaged item has been thoroughly dried, it should be monitored for several days for any new mold growth and odors.
 If mold does develop, the item should be discarded.

 Area rugs must be sanitized and dried as soon as possible, and then cleaned, sanitized and thoroughly dried again.
 It is important to understand that wet textiles cannot be cleaned until they are completely dry.
 Additionally, flooding water, (especially from the outside environment) contains microbes and bacteria and the rugs must be sanitized.

 If your area rugs have been in water less than 24 to 48 hours, we may be able to help you, depending on the type of rug.
 There are certain natural fiber-specific molds that can attack and deteriorate the foundations of certain rugs, which may cause tears and rips during transport and cleaning.
 If the value of the rug warrants repair as well as cleaning, we have a full-service repair department to help you as well.

 At our ABC rug cleaning plant, we have the capability to professionally do whatever is necessary to restore your rug (if it is at all possible).
 We can determine the amount of the damage and offer suggestions based on our hands-on examination of your rug.

 Please bring your rug or call us for pick up as soon as possible after any water intrusion.
-Our phone number is 607-272-1566.
+You may phone or text us at 607-272-1566.
 We are open from 8 to 5 Monday through Thursday, closing on Fridays at 4:30.
-We are also open from 10 to 1 on the 1st and 3rd Saturday of each month.
+We are also open on Saturdays from 10 to 1.

 Although we no longer provide on location water or flood damage restoration services, area and oriental rug care is our specialty and we are always here to answer any questions you might have.